In 2022/23 135 workers were killed in work-related accidents in (RIDDOR) and most of these occurred in hazardous jobs in the following 5 industries:

 Case study

-CO who worked a sales assistant at a well known chemist store, was injured in a trip and fall accident at work.
+CO who worked as a sales assistant at a well-known chemist store, was injured in a trip and fall accident at work.

 On the day of the accident in July 2019, CO was working behind the tills.
 She and one other colleague were at a row of five tills.
 Shopping baskets were stored behind the tills in metal stands on wheels.
 The area was untidy, with several obstacles.
 When CO went to retrieve shopping bags from another till she caught her foot underneath the wheel of a basket stand, which caused her to stumble.
 She then lost her footing and began falling to the floor.
 As she fell, she injured a finger on her right hand and her left shoulder on nearby fittings, and her head struck the ground.

 Later, when CO had finished her shift and returned home, she began to suffer pain in her head and she was advised to go to hospital where she was diagnosed with concussion.
 A few days later she began to suffer pains in her neck and shoulder.
-She attended her GPs surgery and was referred to Hairmyres Hospital for an MRI scan.
-She was diagnosed with soft-tissue injuries and prescribed pain killers.
+She attended her GP surgery and was referred to Hairmyres Hospital for an MRI scan.
+She was diagnosed with soft-tissue injuries and prescribed pain-killers.

 Several weeks later she began to experience lower back pain which was investigated by her GP who confirmed that she had suffered a closed minor head injury, bruising to her left knee, muscle strain to her neck and a cut to her ring finger.
 The medical expert recommended a medical report from an expert in hearing loss/tinnitus who confirmed that there was a worsening of her tinnitus for a few months.